 ADULT BOOK CLUBS

-Copies of the books are available at the Check-Out Desk about one month in advance.
+Copies of the books are available on the Hold shelf about one month in advance.
+Pick up a copy of any discussion book you’d like to read and take it to the Check-Out Desk.
 Please contact Jane at the Reference Desk (309-343-6118 or firstname.lastname@example.org) if you have questions about the clubs.

 Tuesday/Thursday Book Discussions

 The Tuesday Book Club meets at the library the second Tuesday of each month at 1:00 PM.
 The Thursday Book Club meets the second Thursday of each month at 6:30 PM.
 The groups read and discuss a novel half the time and a nonfiction work half the time.

 This year’s Big Read title is Lab Girl, a memoir by geobiologist Hope Jahren.
 (The 2020 Big Read was moved from April to August.)

 Lab Girl is a treatise on plant life but also a celebration of the lifelong curiosity, humility, and passion that drive every scientist.
 Warm, luminous, compulsively readable, Lab Girl vividly demonstrates the mountains that we can move when love and work come together.

 Join us for a discussion of Lab Girl:

 Tuesday, August 11, 1:00 pm (at the library)